write-for-us-300x224

 Also, our goal is not to be first, it’s to be accurate.
 Uncorroborated reports and unsourced rumors should never be posted.

-Be careful not to report speculation as news, and try to stay away from reports that are unsupported by the facts.
+Be careful not to report speculation as news and avoid reports that are unsupported by the facts.

 If you do happen to report news, keep it simple and straightforward.
-News shouldn’t be mingled with bias or opinion, that’s a completely different kind of post.
+News shouldn’t be mingled with bias or opinion; it’s a completely different kind of post.

 Capitalize Titles